SerenityOS/serenity/Documentation/Browser/CSSGeneratedFiles.md

 The file is organized as a single JSON object, with keys being property names, and the values being the data for that property.
 Each property will have some set of these fields on it:

+(Note that required fields are not required on properties with `legacy-alias-for` or `logical-alias-for` set.)

 | Field                      | Required | Default | Description                                                                                                                               | Generated functions                                                           |
 | -------------------------- | -------- | ------- | ----------------------------------------------------------------------------------------------------------------------------------------- | ----------------------------------------------------------------------------- |
 | `affects-layout`           | No       | `true`  | Boolean.
 Whether changing this property will invalidate the element's layout.                                                             | `bool property_affects_layout(PropertyID)`                                    |